Assessing causal effects in the presence of treatment switching through principal stratification: Application: Additional Results

 \subsection{Sensitivity Analysis to $\kappa$}

-In the last subsection, we fix $\kappa = 0$.
-We now conduct a sensitivity analysis to $\kappa$, the partial association between $Y_i (1)$ and $Y_i(0)$ given the switching status, $S_i(0)$.
-We derive the posterior distribution of the causal estimands for $\kappa=0, 0.25, 0.5, 0.75, 1$, using the same priors for other parameters as in Section~\ref{sec:BPS}.
-Table \ref{tab4_Sens} and Figure~\ref{Fig_Sens_kappa} present the results.
+We conduct a sensitivity analysis to $\kappa$, the partial association between $Y_i (1)$ and $Y_i(0)$ given the switching status, $S_i(0)$.
+We derive the posterior distribution of the causal estimands for $\kappa=0, 0.25, 0.5, 0.75, 1$, using the same priors for other parameters as in Section~5.2 (see Web-Appendix~\ref{s:app1} for details).
+Table \ref{tab4_Sens} and Figures~\ref{Fig_SensACE_S_kappa}-\ref{Fig_SensDCE_S_kappa} present the results.
+Results display some sensitivity to $\kappa$.

-In Table \ref{tab4_Sens} and Figure~\ref{Fig_Sens_kappa}(a) the posterior medians of the average causal effects and of the distributional causal effects for non-switchers change only slightly by varying $\kappa \in [0,1]$.
-Values of $\kappa$ mainly affect the posterior variability of the causal estimands, leading to tighter 95\% posterior credible intervals with $\kappa >0$.
-The higher the value of $\kappa$, the tighter the 95\% posterior credible intervals are.
-The causal conclusions remain substantially unchanged: immediate versus deferred treatment with zidovudine increases survival time for non-switchers, both on average and over time, irrespective of the value of $\kappa$.